NO HIDDEN CHARGES

 Yes, bank introduction service is available upon request.
 Unfortunately, banks located in the Great Britain do not open accounts for companies with nominee structures, however Coddan works with different banks in the EU which accept companies with nominee directors.
 Bank introduction service is subject to the approval of the company's activity by the bank and successful completion of due diligence procedures.

-Application for VAT registration can takes between 2 to 8 weeks.
+Application for VAT registration can take between 2 to 8 weeks.
 For entities which do not have physical place of business in the UK and managed from overseas, processing of the VAT application can take up to 4-8 weeks.

 HMRC reserves the right to reject VAT application if they are not satisfied application is made for a genuine business; if the director of the organisation had previously defaulted on VAT via other business; if business does not have sufficient turnover, only does exempt suppliers or only except VAT refunds/repayments; if additional data requested by the HMRC on the base of original application is not provided within set amount of time.

 Coddan works closely with solicitors, notaries, UK legalization office (FCO), various consulates and embassies.
 We can offer standard and expedited legalisation services of various corporate documents.
 Fees vary depending on the terms of legislation offered by the consulates.
 Should you require consulate legalisation service, feel free to contact us for a quote.

 By law, companies do not require to use a seal.
 If the seal is essential for the business, then a special resolution of the board of directors will be required to about the seal and to approve its image.
 Documents which are certified by the seal will have to bear two signatures: of two directors, of director and a secretary, of director and a witness.

 Certificate of good standing is usually not required for newly registered entities but may requested by your bank.
 Should this document be needed, Coddan will be glad to assist.
 Document can be issued as certified by the Companies House or can be legalized with apostille stamp as well.

 Takes 1-4 hours